* See Below:

 Misconception 3: God cannot cross an actual infinity: Because it would take infinitely long to cross an infinity, many philosophers claim that not even God could cross an infinity.
 Thus, they claim if He lived "in time", then regardless of how long He has existed, the Lord Himself could never reach any particular point in time, let alone reach "the present", because He would have to cross an infinity to arrive at this (or that) moment.

 On How to Cross an Infinity: However, consider the relationship between two valid arguments: everything that has a beginning has a cause and likewise, nothing that has a beginning can cross an infinity.
 We theists can learn to avoid the kind of error that atheist Bertrand Russel made regarding that first valid argument, when He asks well then, Who made God?
 He's ignoring the ubiquitous observation that anything that "has a beginning" must have a cause.
 Consider now the second valid argument above, that theists must take care to handle properly.
 Nothing that "has a beginning" can cross an infinity.
 God, though, has existed through the "beginningless past".
 Though we reject much of Wes Morriston's reasoning in his paper Beginningless Past, Endless Future, and the Actual Infinite published in 2010 by the journal Faith and Philosophy (Vol. 27, No. 4, pp. 439-450), we agree with his biblical conclusion, that God has existed through the beginningless past.
 The vast majority of Christian theologians though, who reject that God has existed through the beginningless past, typically do so by being inconsistent.
 Therefore their objection is easily neutralized and then answered.
-For example, William Lane Craig rejects the possibility of an actual infinity.
+For example, W.L.
+Craig rejects the possibility of an actual infinity.
 (See his reformulated medieval Islamic Kalam cosmological argument.)
-So along with many theologians he disagrees with the biblical argument presented above of: "from everlasting to everlasting", and thus he denies that God has existed throughout time immemorial, infinitely into the past.
+Aristotle, too, claimed that the infinite is never actual; he, however, did not know God.
+Craig knows of course that God did not come into existence, yet along with many theologians he disagrees with the biblical argument presented above of: "from everlasting to everlasting".
+That is, Craig asserts that God created time, and apart from that, He existed (exists?) atemporally.
+The bottom line is that he denies that God has existed throughout time immemorial, infinitely into the past.
 For if an actual infinity cannot exist, Craig argues, then even God cannot cross one.
-(Aristotle, for example, claimed that the infinite is never actual; he, however, did not know God.)

 Assuming the Conclusion: Using a typically unstated assumption, an argument against God's "beginningless past" insists that He could not have crossed an infinite past because regardless of how much time has actually passed, "infinity" would require passage of even more time to arrive at any given moment.
 The unstated assumption in this objection however is that it assumes its conclusion, namely, that this past period must have had a beginning.
 For this objection essentially asserts that this past period that God has existed through is of finite duration.
 Again, theologians mishandle this issue the same way that atheists mishandle the argument that everything that has a beginning has a cause, as when Russell asked, "Well then who made God?", assuming he falsified Christianity or at least disproved the argument.
 Of course, on its face, Russell has done neither because his application falsifies only the pagan cosmogonies that originate their gods, but he leaves untouched the eternal God of Scripture.
 Likewise, theologians draw an unsound conclusion when they (inherently) take the valid argument that nothing that has a beginning can cross an infinity and misuse it to claim that, "God can't cross an infinity."
 If there is a valid theological system that denies God's ability to cross an actual infinity, then it would not support a philosophical claim that contradicts its own system (see Inconsistency, just above), and neither will it merely assume its conclusion.